bridge-ai-neuro/bridge-ai-neuro.github.io/_pages/teaching.md

 Please structure the presentation/report as follows:
   - a short summary of the paper
   - a discussion on how the paper extends state of the art
-  - the main strengths of the paper.
+  - the main strengths of the paper
   - the main weaknesses of the paper
-  - discuss how this paper could be improved.
+  - discuss how this paper could be improved
 If you wish, you could also use these ideas to pursue as part of your project.

 ### Project